reply-fr/sustainable-personal-accounts/PITCHME.md

 Let us explain the mental models that explain our terms of reference, and related Key Performance Indicators.
 -->

-__We drive innovation with experimentations__ - A KPI is the number of AWS accounts assigned to individuals across the corporation.
+__We drive innovation with experimentations__ - How many AWS accounts are for individuals across your organization? #KPI

-__We trust our employees and colleagues__ - A KPI is the fraction of cloud accounts that go above budget and need corrective action.
+__We trust our employees and colleagues__ - Few cloud accounts go above budget and need corrective action. #KPI

 __We influence corporate culture with recycling__ - Maintenance windows enforce resource deletion (cost avoidance) and foster Continuous Integration (CI) at enterprise scale.